sbarvick/daily-mlb-crunch/README.md

 * pandas
 * requests
 * mlbgame
-* csv
-* tempfile
 * datetime

 # Quick Start

 It is pretty raw, for personal and non-commercial use, so the current steps are:

-1. run setup.py
+1. Do pip install for the modules listed above
+2. Update your mlbgame data with mlbgame-update
-2. modify the requests.get call in player_data.py to use your own credentials where it has user=XXX&key=XXX
+3. modify the requests.get call in player_data.py to use your own credentials where it has user=XXX&key=XXX
-3. python daily-crunch.py
+4. python daily-crunch.py